 TST_SC07: This table contains the results of the wet stripping test of cured slurry seal mixes applied to SPS-3 sections only.
-This table contains a single record and no further data are expected.
+This table contains limited data and no further data are expected.
 For further information, see the SPS-3 and -4 data collection guide.

 TST_SC08: This table contains the results of the slurry system compatibility test for slurry seals applied to SPS-3 sections only.
-This table contains a single record and no further data are expected.
+This table contains limited data and no further data are expected.
 For further information, see the SPS-3 and -4 data collection guide.

 TST_SC09: This table contains the results of tests to identify quick-set asphalt emulsions used in surface treatments applied to SPS-3 sections only.
-This table contains a single record and no further data are expected.
+This table contains limited data and no further data are expected.
 For further information, see the SPS-3 and -4 data collection guide.

 TST_SC10A: This table contains the gradation of aggregates used in chip seals applied to SPS-3 sections only.
-Gradation analysis is conducted by sieve test using the 12.5-mm (1⁄2-inch), 9.5-mm (3⁄4-inch), 4.75-mm (No. 4), 2.36-mm (No.8), 2.00-mm (No. 10), and 75-μm (No. 200) sieves.
+Gradation analysis is conducted by sieve test using the 12.5-mm ($\frac{1}{2}$ -inch), 9.5-mm ($\frac{3}{8}$ -inch), 4.75-mm (No. 4), 2.36-mm (No.8), 2.00-mm (No. 10), and 75- μ m (No. 200) sieves.
 The percent passing each sieve is stored in fields whose name is based on the United States (U.S.) customary designation for the sieve size.
 For example, NO_4_PASSING contains data passing the 4.75-mm (No. 4) sieve.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_SC10B: This table contains the gradation of aggregates used in slurry seals applied to SPS-3 sections only.
-Gradation analysis is conducted by sieve test using the 8.0-mm (5/16-inch), 4.75-mm (No. 4), 2.36-mm (No. 8), 1.1.8-mm (No. 16), 600-μm (No. 30), 300-μm (No. 50), 150-μm (No. 100), and 75-μm (No.200) sieves.
+Gradation analysis is conducted by sieve test using the 8.0-mm ($^{5}/{16}$ -inch), 4.75mm (No. 4), 2.36-mm (No. 8), 1.1.8-mm (No. 16), 600-μm (No. 30), 300-μm (No. 50), 150-μm (No. 100), and 75-μm (No.200) sieves.
 The percent passing each sieve is stored in fields whose name is based on the U.S. customary designation for the sieve size.
-For example, the field named FIVE_SIXTEENTHS_PASSING contains data for percent retained on the 8.0-mm (5/16-inch) sieve.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.
+For example, the field named FIVE_SIXTEENTHS_PASSING contains data for percent retained on the 8.0-mm ($^{5}/{16}$ -inch) sieve.

 TST_SC11: This table contains various data used in chip seal mix designs applied to SPS-3 sections only.
 Factors such as the average least dimension of the aggregate (stored in AVG_LEAST_DIMENSION) and the rate of asphalt application (stored in RESIDUAL_ASPH_SPREAD_RATE) are included.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.

 TST_SC12: This table contains the asphalt content of slurry seals applied to SPS-3 sections only.
 The percent asphalt by weight of dry aggregate is stored in the ASPHALT_CONTENT field.
 No intermediate results are available.
-The primary key consists of the STATE_CODE, SHRP_ID, LAYER_NO, FIELD_SET, LOC_NO, and TEST_NO fields, although STATE_CODE, SHRP_ID, and SAMPLE_NO should be sufficient to uniquely identify a specimen.